A portmanteau of two Filipino parents

 Mahal

-My parents didn’t teach me Tagalog when I was younger, they thought I would be confused hearing their mother tongue alongside English.
+My parents didn’t teach me Tagalog when I was younger; they thought I would be confused hearing their mother tongue alongside English.
 So, I picked up whatever my parents would say.
 Sometimes they spoke in a long string of words that I couldn’t decipher, but I understood the gist.
-One of the words I learned was mahal.
-It was mainly used as a pet name rather than in a sentence said to each other, so it could’ve meant anything, but the way my mum said it to my dad, it was unmistakable what it meant.
+One of the words I learnt was mahal.
+It was mainly used as a pet name rather than in a sentence said to each other, so it could’ve meant anything, but with the way my mum said it to my dad, it was unmistakable what it meant.

 Growing up, I felt more comfortable loving outside of my family.
 It made my skin crawl to think about hugging my brother, and that feeling extended to my parents—probably because I always knew it would never be completely stable.
 So, it became a habit to look for it outside of myself.

 I remember my first crush.
-It was in kindergarten—he was Filipino, and had the same name as my dad (Freud can do with that information as he will).
+It was in kindergarten—he was Filipino, and had the same name as my dad (Freud can do with that information what he will).
 I don’t really remember why I liked him, maybe it was the closest thing to loving my family I could get at the age of four (Freud can figure it out for me).

-During primary school, I never truly loved anyone—not even the ‘boyfriends’ or crushes I’d have—except for one girl.
-I can still imagine her face as if she was standing right in front of me.
+During primary school, I never truly loved anyone—not even the ‘boyfriends’ or crushes I had—except for one girl.
+I can still imagine her face as if she were standing right in front of me.
 She has a diamond face shape and the prettiest brown eyes I’d seen in my short lifetime; she has a beauty mark under her left eye and long lashes; she’s fair skinned with wild, tight brown curls.
 We were just friends.
 Nothing we did could even be misconstrued as romantic.
 All we did was call each other on our landlines and played at each other’s houses.
 There was a time we hid under her bed just so I wouldn’t go home.
 Whether what I felt was platonic or something more, I knew that it was love—pure, childish love.
 Then she moved schools and I moved on.

 When I entered high school, the stability of my family finally crumbled like aged ruins.
 So, not only was I outsourcing my love, I was now outsourcing a family.
 All I wanted was stable footing, and I had memorised the sound of my family’s footsteps enough to know that sometimes my house was just a house, not a home.

 The first friend I made in high school was a girl who stayed behind to wait for me while I struggled to figure out how to work a dial combination lock.
 It was because of her that I became friends with an entire group that became my little found family when I needed it most.
 Over time, the group naturally began to split, but four of us—including me—created a home together, lasting the entire six years of high school.
 They got me through some of my toughest periods.
 One of them used to cook for me after finding out I began starving myself again during year ten.
-Once they got their licenses, they would offer a drive or a place to stay if things weren’t the happiest at home.
+Once they got their licences, they would offer a drive or a place to stay if things weren’t the happiest at home.
 I’ve known these people since they were 12 and I’ll always call them my family, even if I know I’m estranged from them now.
 They will always be people I love.

 We stopped being friends at the beginning of this year.